 The research revealed that in these schools, where more than 90% of students are eligible for free or reduced lunch, and more than 90% are from ethnic minorities, over 90% of these students “met or achieved high academic standards.”
 In these schools, fundamental changes occurred that allowed conscientious teachers to become highly effective.

-(Image from Pixabay.
-No copyright infringement is intended in the use of the featured image nor is there an intent on the part of the blogger to monetize the use of the image in this post)
+(The images of the teacher’s desk and of “Karl Myers” are copyright free images from Pixabay.
+No copyright infringement is intended, nor is there an intent on the part of the blogger to monetize the use of the featured images in this post.)